We’re more connected than ever – but are we?

 An essential step towards dealing with loneliness due to lack of socializing is learning social cognitive skills along with social skills training.
 Results of meta-analyses suggest that correcting maladaptive social cognition offers the best chance of reducing loneliness.

-Like for all disorders, preventing loneliness is better than curing it.
+Like for all disorders, preventing depression & loneliness is better than curing it.
 While curing loneliness requires one to make a conscious change in life, prevention helps to create positive avenues for bringing about the difference quickly.
 Education about loneliness, community activities, finding like-minded people, sharing values and ideas with people we meet, having affirmative beginnings to the days, and reinforcing positive attitudes towards relationships are some ways to prevent loneliness from creeping in into our lives.

 Make Time for Yourself